kumahq/kuma/UPGRADE.md

 ### MeshAccessLog

 Policies targeting `spec.targetRef.kind: MeshGateway` can now only target `kind: Mesh` in `to[].targetRef`.
-Previously this was allowed but the resulting configuration was ambiguous and nondeterministic.
+Previously MeshService, MeshExternalService, MeshMultiZoneService were allowed but the resulting configuration was ambiguous and nondeterministic.

 ### MeshExternalService